meyeringn/MEYERINGN/README.md

 ### Climate + Equity Focus

 I approach climate tech the same way I approach civic tech: equity isn't a filter you apply at the end.
 I work to center communities at the intersections of climate vulnerability and systemic neglect.
-Tools that don't address underserved resident groups isn't really solving the problem.
+Tools that don't address underserved resident groups don't really solve the problem.

 ## 🚇 Featured Projects